Albert Champion (cyclist): Motor products

 By 1907 The Albert Champion Company was manufacturing porcelain spark plugs with the name Champion stamped on the side, Robert Stranahan, the youngest of the Stranahan brothers, finished his classes at Harvard, ahead of his class of 1908, and went to work in the stockroom.

 Late in the summer of 1908, Champion met William Durant at Durant's Boston Buick dealership.
 Durant, impressed with the spark plugs, persuaded Champion to move to Flint and supply his spark plugs to Flint.
 A week after Champion arrived in Flint—accompanied by his wife, youngest brother Prosper Champion, and a dozen French compatriots—Durant incorporated General Motors and quickly purchased Cadillac and Oldsmobile motor companies.
 Champion incorporated the Champion Ignition Company, in Lansing, Michigan in October 1908.
 His first office was on the top floor of Buick factory 1.

 Champion's earlier partners, the Stranahan brothers, moved to Toledo, Ohio, and in 1910 incorporated the Champion Spark Plug Company in Wilmington, Delaware, as Nye documents.
 The Stranahans sued Albert Champion and his Champion Ignition Company over his name and the suit dragged on in federal district court.
 Champion finally settled out of court in 1922 and changed the name of his company to AC Spark Plug Company, after his initials, To this day, both names survive as ACDelco (GM products) and Champion spark plugs sold by Federal-Mogul.

 Personal life and death

-Champion married his Paris childhood sweetheart in Cambridge, Massachusetts, after he had been in America for a few years.
-Champion had numerous affairs over his marriage of almost 20 years until his wife sued him for "extreme cruelty".
+Champion married his Paris childhood sweetheart in Cambridge, Massachusetts.
+They later divorced.
 In 1922 he married a younger woman from Kansas City.

-In May 1927 Charles Lindbergh flew solo in the Spirit of St. Louis across the Atlantic powered by spark plugs made by Champion's AC Spark Plug Company in Flint.

-Five months later, on 27 October 1927, Champion collapsed and died suddenly at age 49 in his suite in the Hotel Meurice after being punched by his wife's married lover in the Hôtel de Crillon.
+Five months later, on 26 October 1927, Champion collapsed and died suddenly at age 49.

-Champion left his widow $15 million.
-General Motors bought Champion's AC Spark Plug Company by acquiring shares held by his estate.

-Alfred P. Sloan, president of General Motors, said: "The keynote of Champion's success was, that he was never satisfied [...] his mind was open to the necessity for constant improvement".

 Champion is buried in Père Lachaise Cemetery in Paris alongside his mother.

-In August 2015, Champion was enshrined as a life-size bronze statue in downtown Flint, part of the city's Back to the Bricks Automotive Pioneers Statute Project.
+In August 2015 a life-size bronze statue of Champion was erected in downtown Flint, part of the city's Back to the Bricks Automotive Pioneers Statute Project.

 He was inducted into the Waltham (Massachusetts) Hall of Fame and the Automotive Hall of Fame in 1977.